gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## isEmpty

-Test whether a record is empty
+Test whether a `ReadonlyRecord` is empty.

 **Signature**